 Curious to learn more about what injectable fillers do?
 Then check out our in-depth guide that covers how they work as well as provides in-depth information on some of the more popular ones on the market.

 TARGETS CLOGGED PORES & SOME KINDS OF BREAKOUTS

 We’ve already mentioned that Retinol helps cell turnover, but did you know it also regulates sebum production?
+That means that Retinol not only helps to clarify your pores of the built-up dead skin cells that cause clogging, it also impacts the amount of oil that gets trapped in there by balancing your body’s production of it.
 Although it’s not recommended for more serious breakouts due to its sensitizing nature, Retinol’s ability to manage the oil produced by your body will lead to a reduction in blackheads, whiteheads, and clogged pores.

 Not only that but consistent use of Retinol can also minimize the appearance of large pores by cleaning out that excess dirt and oil buildup.
 When Retinol removes dead skin cells and causes cell turnover, the new cell growth produces healthier, plumper cells that create the visible effect of smaller pores.
 The best news is that Retinol starts to work on your pores as quickly as 1 month, with advanced improvements starting from 3 months onwards.